mehmetaltugakgul/goKiller/README.md

 ## Introduction

 The goKiller app is a simple command-line utility written in Go that allows you to list running processes and optionally terminate them by name.
 It provides an easy-to-use interface for viewing and managing processes with a focus on RAM (memory) usage.
-The app uses the `github.com/shirou/gopsutil/process` package to interact with and retrieve information about running processes.

 ## Features